yeastrc/Spectral_Storage_Service/docs/formats/index.rst

 	+----------------------+-----------+-------+--------------------------------------------------------------------------------------------+
 	| Count of scan levels | byte      | 1     | Number of scan levels.
 E.g., 2 for ms1 and ms2.                                            |
 	+----------------------+-----------+-------+--------------------------------------------------------------------------------------------+

+New Text

+Field:
+Version

+Description:
+Version 5

+Field:
+Full write indicator

+Description:
+NO Change

+Remove Field: Centroided? from this table.
+Moved to per scan level section

+Field:
+totalIonCurrent_ForEachScan_ComputedFromScanPeaks  byte

+Description:
+Original Scan File did NOT have Total Ion Current Per Scan so it is computed in Spectral Storage Service Importer from Scan Peaks.
+Not populated for Data File Version < 5.
+ 0 = no, 1 = yes

+Field:
+ionInjectionTime_NotPopulated  byte

+Description:
+*	Original Scan File did NOT have Ion Injection Time Per Scan.
+	 * Not populated for Data File Version < 5.
+	 * @return - null if not stored in data file (Old Version of data file)

+Field:
+Count of scan levels

+Description:
+NO Change

 Then for each scan level: